olendorf/ezid-php/README.md

+# EZID-PHP

+EZID-PHP is a simple wrapper around the Guzzle HTTP client intended to simplify interaction with the EZID DOI service.
+It is configurable to use your own authentication and shoulders.

-# ezid-php
+# Installation
-PHP Library for interacting with the EZID API